-Liquid eyeliner creates a sharp, defined line.
-When applying, half close the eye and gently pull at the outer corner for a perfectly even stroke.
+Liquid eyeliner creates a sharp, defined stroke.
+Half close the eye and gently pull at the outer corner for a perfectly even application.

 Gel eyeliner is a little easier to apply if your hand is less than steady, and leaves a softer finish.

 Both of these products are ideal if you want your eyeliner to stand out or if you favor dovetails.
 They are not suitable, however, for smudging and blending.